 Tampa Electric has supplied the Tampa Bay area with electricity since 1899.
-Its West Central Florida service area covers 2,000 square miles, including all of Hillsborough County and parts of Polk, Pasco and Pinellas counties.

 Tampa Electric's retail and wholesale operations are regulated by the Florida Public Service Commission and Federal Energy Regulatory Commission, respectively.
 Prices allowed by both agencies are generally based on recovery of prudent costs incurred plus a reasonable return on invested capital.